 Hinkley Point C

-Our role included development of a comprehensive Transport Strategy which was based on bringing the majority of the bulk materials in by sea, using freight management facilities to manage HGV movements and using park and ride and direct bus services to transport the construction workers to the site.
+Our role included the development of a comprehensive transport strategy, based on bringing the majority of the bulk materials in by sea, using freight management facilities to manage HGV movements and using park-and-ride and direct bus services to transport the construction workers to the site.
 A package of highway improvements was proposed to further reduce the transport impacts.
-Underpinning the Transport Strategy was a complex micro simulation model of the highway network.
+Underpinning the strategy was a complex micro simulation model of the highway network.